Joseph Oden Rudi

 - Height 6' 2", Weight 200 lb.

-Joe Rudi played sixteen years in the major leagues and was a key part of the Oakland Athletics teams that continually won their division in the early 1970's (and won the World Series in 1972-74).
-Rudi finished # 2 in the All Star voting in both 1972 and in 1974, and won three Gold Gloves in 1974-76.
+Joe Rudi played sixteen years in the major leagues and was a key part of the Oakland Athletics teams that continually won their division in the early 1970s (and won the World Series in 1972, 1973 and 1974).
+Rudi finished # 2 in the All-Star voting in both 1972 and in 1974, and won three Gold Gloves in 1974-76.

 He became a free agent after the 1976 season and signed with the California Angels.
-He helped the Angels win the division in 1979, although his batting average went down each year from 1974 to 1981.
-He finished out his career playing for the 1981 Red Sox and the 1982 Athletics.
+He helped the Angels win a division title in 1979, although his batting average went down each year from 1974 to 1981.
+He finished out his career playing for the Boston Red Sox in 1981 and back with the Athletics in 1982.

 - 3-time AL All-Star (1972, 1974 & 1975)